Questions

 When your profile is 100% completed the 'submit application' button is activated.

 A completed profile activates the application submission functionality.
-For a number of consulates the application process is automated, for others we guide you to the correct procedure.
 Once activated, the submit application button remains active for five years. -

 In my profile, what do you mean by leaving the date of availability to default?